DreamSpotAI/dreamspotai.github.io/documents/Project_Description.typ

   By analyzing our competitors, it appears clear to the DreamSpot team that the key characteristics of our platform are the following:

-  - truly personalized travels, with plenty of space for personalization that is accurate regarding the conversation topic (a characteristic that values our service over traditional travel agencies, chatbots and #link("https://dreamspotai.github.io/compiled/CompiledPDF/Annex.pdf#apc")[other competitors]);
+  - *truly personalized travels*, with plenty of space for personalization that is accurate regarding the conversation topic (a characteristic that values our service over traditional travel agencies, chatbots and #link("https://dreamspotai.github.io/compiled/CompiledPDF/Annex.pdf#apc")[other competitors]);
-  - offline access to past journey organizations, without needing to pay a subscription (this is what truly differentiates DreamSpot from our most relevant competitors, #link("https://wanderlog.com/")[Wanderlog] and #link("https://www.stippl.io/")[Stippl]);
+  - *offline access to past journey organizations*, without needing to pay a subscription (this is what truly differentiates DreamSpot from our most relevant competitors, #link("https://wanderlog.com/")[Wanderlog] and #link("https://www.stippl.io/")[Stippl]);
-  - complete travel document organization functionality (which is not available on #link("https://www.stippl.io/")[Stippl] or #link("https://dreamspotai.github.io/compiled/CompiledPDF/Annex.pdf#apc")[other competitors]).
+  - *complete travel document organization* functionality (which is not available on #link("https://www.stippl.io/")[Stippl] or #link("https://dreamspotai.github.io/compiled/CompiledPDF/Annex.pdf#apc")[other competitors]).

   Additionally, our platform prices, described in @bmc and @fp, are not a subscription, unlike what happens with #link("https://wanderlog.com/pro")[Wanderlog], who charge US $dollar$39,99 for an entire year.
 Moreover, it does not limit the quality and/or quantity of the interactions with the chatbot, something that #link("https://wanderlog.com/pro")[Wanderlog] or #link("https://dreamspotai.github.io/compiled/CompiledPDF/Annex.pdf#apc")[other competitors] do.